wp-plugins/twitter-feed/readme.txt

 === Twitter Feed ===
-Contributors: PlusNet
+Contributors: Plusnet
 Tags: twitter, feed, blog, tweet, multiple
 Requires at least: 2.5.1
-Tested up to: 2.5.1
+Tested up to: 2.8.4
-Stable tag: 1.0.3
+Stable tag: 1.2

 The Twitter Feed plugin makes including and linking to tweets on multiple Twitter accounts simple and flexible.